Reviews and Comments

 It’s not like I haven’t thought about killing the humans since I hacked my governor module.
 But then I started exploring the company servers and discovered hundreds of hours of downloadable entertainment media, and I figured, what’s the hurry?
 I can always kill the humans after the next series ends.

 I don't want to talk about the tv show too much, but it's hard not to think about what the books are doing differently.
-It's really interesting to me how much the opening line of this …
+It's really interesting to me how much the …

 When a former classmate begs Pleiti for help on behalf of her cousin—who’s up for …